Wellington boot: Origins

-Production in World War I
+World War I

 Production of the Wellington boot was dramatically boosted with the advent of World War I and a requirement for footwear suitable for the conditions in Europe's flooded and muddy trenches.
 The North British Rubber Company (now Hunter Boot Ltd) was asked by the War Office to construct a boot suitable for such conditions.
 The mills ran day and night to produce immense quantities of these trench boots.
 In total, 1,185,036 pairs were made to meet the British Army's demands.

-Production in World War II
+World War II

 In World War II, Hunter Boot was again requested to supply vast quantities of Wellington and thigh boots.
-80% of production was of war materials – from (rubber) ground sheets to life belts and gas masks.
+80% of production was of war materials, from (rubber) ground sheets to life belts and gas masks.
 In the Netherlands, the British forces were working in flooded conditions which demanded Wellingtons and thigh boots in vast supplies.

 By the end of the war in 1945, the Wellington had become popular among men, women and children for wet weather wear.
 The boot had developed to become far roomier with a thick sole and rounded toe.
 Also, with the rationing of that time, labourers began to use them for daily work.

 Post-war

 The lower cost and ease of rubber "Wellington" boot manufacture, and being entirely waterproof, lent itself immediately to being the preferred protective material to leather in all forms of industry.
 Increased attention to occupational health and safety requirements led to the steel toe or steel-capped Wellington: a protective (commonly internal) toe-capping to protect the foot from crush and puncture injuries.
 Although traditionally made of steel, the reinforcement may be a composite or a plastic material such as thermoplastic polyurethane (TPU).
 Such steel-toe Wellingtons are nearly indispensable in an enormous range of industry and are often mandatory wear to meet local occupational health and safety legislation or insurance requirements.

-In July 1956, the Monopolies and Restrictive Practices Commission published its Report on the Supply of Certain Rubber Footwear, which covered rubber boots of all kinds including wellingtons and overboots.
+In July 1956, the Monopolies and Restrictive Practices Commission published its Report on the Supply of Certain Rubber Footwear, which covered rubber boots of all kinds including Wellingtons and overboots.
 This 107-page official publication addressed contemporary concerns about unfair pricing of rubber footwear manufactured in the UK or imported from overseas.
-The appendices include lists of rubber footwear manufacturers and price-lists of each company's range of wellington boots available in the mid-1950s.
+The appendices include lists of rubber footwear manufacturers and price-lists of each company's range of Wellington boots available in the mid-1950s.

 Green Wellington boots, introduced by Hunter Boot Ltd in 1955, gradually became a shorthand for "country life" in the UK.
 In 1980, sales of their boots skyrocketed after Lady Diana Spencer (future Princess Diana) was pictured wearing a pair on the Balmoral estate during her courtship with Prince Charles.

-Usage and terminology

-Australia
+The boots are synonymous with the Glastonbury festival, due to both their practical use and their place in fashion trends.